inkarkat/vim-ModelineCommands/README.md

    /\* vimcommand: let b\:frobnize = "on": \*/
    /\* vimcommand: echomsg "echoed from a modeline": \*/
 ```
-By default, only validated commands are executed, and others are rejected.
+The default validator actually is a sequence of the whitelist and an
+interactive user query:
 ```
    /\* vimcommand: source ~/.vim/additions.vim: \*/
 ```
-When opened with the default configuration, above modeline causes this error:
+As the last modeline is not whitelisted, the user is queried:

+    ModelineCommands: Execute command?
+    source ~/.vim/additions.vim
+    (Y)es, (N)o, (A)lways, Ne(v)er, (F)orever, Never (e)ver:

+If the user declines, the command is rejected:

     ModelineCommands: Command did not pass validation: source ~/.vim/additions.vim

-To allow additional commands, you either have to:
+To allow additional commands (without querying), you either have to:
 - extend the whitelist in g:ModelineCommands\_ValidCommandPattern
 - disable the default validator
  <!-- -->